DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_who_logged_in.md

     ON_FAILURE = CONTINUE                  -- if something happends to audit, we still want to run sql without any issue )

-WHERE server_principal_name <> 'Your_app_login'; /* this exclude any app_login as they will be have constant logged in to the server
+WHERE server_principal_name <> 'Your_app_login'; /* this excludes any app_login as they will be have constantly logged in to the server
-                                                    for the backend activity like customer activity and all but if you want to also inlcude it then just simply removed the entire where condition line. */ GO
+                                                    for the backend activity like customer activity and all but if you want to also inlcude it then just simply remove the entire where condition line. */ GO

 ```

 > **Note:**   <br>
-> - In order for us to create auditing in SQL, we must create the audit and step 1 does the work <br>
+> - In order for us to create the auditing in SQL, we must create the audit and step 1 does the work <br>
-> - step 2 will generate the audit specs which mean what we want to capture, in our case we will be capturng the SQL login, basically who logged in and out to server. <br>
+> - step 2 will generate the audit specs which mean what we want to capture, in our case we will be capturing the SQL login, basically who logged in and out to server. <br>
 > - In step 3 we will be enabling the audit and specs in order for it to run it.<br>
 > - step 4, we will query out the audit.